aaryan-dharmadhikari/Year-3-Term-2-Imperial-Notes/Systems Performance Engineering/Performance Tracing & Profiling.md

 	- package sent
 - Complex events
 	- cache line evicted from L1 to L2
-	- instruction aborted due to misspeculation
+	- instruction aborted due to mis-speculation
-	- Evants have an optional payload
+	- Events have an optional payload
-- Eventas have an accuracy: its payload/attributes may be numeric and thus subject to measurement
+- Events have an accuracy: its payload/attributes may be numeric and thus subject to measurement

 **What can you do with events**
 - Event sources have:
 	- Generator: observes changes of the system state
-	- Comnsumer:
+	- Consumer: processes changes
 They can be:
 - online: while process is running
 - offline: dumps events without analysing